ajfigueroa/pug-bot/README.md

 # Background

-Disclaimer: I come from an iOS background so forgive my not-so idomatic Ruby.
+I come from an iOS background so forgive my not-so idiomatic Ruby.

 There were a lot of tasks that I found myself repeating during dev work.
 I wanted something that was device/editor agnostic and could handle multiline arguments with no hassle.